-If your employer does not offer salary sacrifice arrangements you can still contribute extra to super and enjoy concessional tax benefits by making voluntary personal contribution from your after-tax salary and claiming a tax deduction.
-You cannot claim a tax deduction on your compulsory member contributions.
-You can reduce your taxable income and the amount of income tax you pay by converting non-concessional personal contributions into concessional contributions.
+If your employer does not offer salary sacrifice arrangements you can still contribute extra to super and enjoy concessional tax benefits by making a personal contribution from your after-tax salary and claiming a tax deduction.
+You can reduce your taxable income and the amount of income tax you pay by converting nonconcessional personal contributions into concessional contributions.
 However you will have to be mindful not to exceed your contribution limits because you may pay extra tax.
 For information about contribution limits see 2.13.10 Contribution limits.
 For information about contribution tax see Section 7.
 How super is taxed.